Reflective practice pilots

 Psychological wellbeing is important but rarely spoken about within the profession.
 We're seeking to address and support the professional wellbeing challenges faced by barristers.
 We want to encourage better practice habits and help barristers to spot problems early on.
 We also want to provide the right support that will help barristers protect themselves and support one another.

-This year we will pilot different reflective practice delivery models and approaches.
+In 2025 we started to pilot different reflective practice delivery models and approaches.
 A reflective approach provides a space to analyse and evaluate professional experiences and debrief.
-As such, reflective practice will support your continuing professional development (CPD).
+As such, reflective practice support continuing professional development (CPD).

-Hear more about this project from Barbara Mills KC, Chair of the Bar, in this article from Counsel magazine
+Read more about this pilot from Barbara Mills KC, 2025 Chair of the Bar, in this article from Counsel magazine.

 Other pilots

-We are exploring other reflective practice models and will look to pilot one or more of these over the coming months - an update will be provided in the Autumn 2025.
+We are also exploring other reflective practice models and will look to pilot one or more of these over the coming months - an update will be provided in the Summer 2026.

 If you would like more information, please email us